jan-vitek/property-watchdog/README.md

 When service is started, notification appears in notification bar.
 The main application can be closed now and serevice waits for power disconnected event.
 When it occures it starts to send position data and calls the selected number.

+GPS position data are sent after at least 10s or at least 3m difference.
+Network position data are sent after at least 30s or at least 50m difference.

 You can find if the service is running using __State?__ button and stop stop it using __Stop__ button.

 If the number is invalid, i.e. empty string, it does not affect data sending.